Skip to main content

 Update Next Section

-The example below demonstrates how to prevent users from entering invalid numbers:
+The following code snippet prevents users from entering invalid numbers:

 <DxMaskedInput @bind-Value="@time"